webpack/stylelint-webpack-plugin/README.md

 # stylelint-webpack-plugin

-> This version of stylelint-webpack-plugin only works with webpack 5.
-For the webpack 4, see the [2.x branch](https://github.com/webpack-contrib/stylelint-webpack-plugin/tree/2.x).
+> This version of `stylelint-webpack-plugin` only works with webpack 5.
+For webpack 4, see the [2.x branch](https://github.com/webpack-contrib/stylelint-webpack-plugin/tree/2.x).

-This plugin uses [`stylelint`](https://stylelint.io/) that helps you avoid errors and enforce conventions in your styles.
+This plugin uses [`stylelint`](https://stylelint.io/), which helps you avoid errors and enforce conventions in your styles.

 ## Getting Started